Rangi42/polishedcrystal/README.md

 * Fix: Icicle Crash is still called Razor Shell.
 * Fix: A battle with Lyra is skippable.
 * Fix: Two trainers overlap on the S.S.
 Aqua.
+* Fix: Sending a caught Pokémon to the PC asks whether to nickname in Nuzlocke mode.
 * Fix: Plural trainers say "are about to use", not "is about to use".
 * Fix: Viridian Forest is dark.
 * Fix: S.S.
 Aqua location on Town Map.